Step by Step guide to Start a blog in Canada

 E) Utilize Social networks

 You can use social networks as an effective marketing tool for any kind of business – for bloggers, it is a must have to gradually build credibility, reputation and a significant flow of traffic to your website.
 It’s also a great way to boast about the value you’re adding to the online community.
-You can utilize social Apps like Instagram, core special media platforms like Facebook, social bookmarking like Pinterest, and various social blogging tools like Tumblr to make the most out of it.
+You can utilize social Apps like Instagram, core social media platforms like Facebook, social bookmarking like Pinterest, and various social blogging tools like Tumblr to make the most out of it.

 F) Send Emails and Newsletter